A multiple-scales framework for branched channel filters: Flow model derivation

 \section{Flow model derivation}

 We consider a $2$-dimensional domain of length $L$ and inlet height $h_1$, with a series of $N$ repeated T-junctions of length $L_1$, width $h_2$, and spacing $L_2$, where $N \cdot L_2 = L$, protruding from the bottom wall (see figure \ref{fig:Geometry}).
-We use $\hat{x}$ to denote distance along the domain from the left-hand-side, and $\hat{y}$ to denote distance above the bottom surface of the main channel.
+Throughout this work, we use $\hat{\cdot}$\, to indicate dimensional quantities.
+We use $\hat{x}$ to denote distance along the domain from the left-hand side, and $\hat{y}$ to denote distance above the bottom surface of the main channel.
 The centre of the top of each T-junction is located at $(\hat{x}_i, 0)$, where

 for $i = 1, 2, \cdots, N$, and we assume that the T-junctions are laterally symmetric about this centre point.
 We denote the full domain by $\hat{\Omega}$, as the union of the main channel $\left( \hat{x}, \hat{y} \right) \in [0,L] \times [0,h_1]$ and branched channels $\left( \hat{x}, \hat{y} \right) \in [\hat{x}_i-\frac{h_2}{2}, \hat{x}_i + \frac{h_2}{2}] \times [-L_1,0]$.
 The domain, $\hat{\Omega}$, has fixed boundary walls given by $\partial \hat{\Omega}_w$, along with \textit{inlet} at $\hat{x}=0$, \textit{main outlet} at $\hat{x}=1$, and \textit{outlets} at the bottom of the $N$ branched channels, $\hat{y}=-L_1$ (illustrated in figure~\ref{fig:Geometry}).